GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Introduction

 It is commonly known that neural networks can extract high-level semantic features, while GAN succeeds in generating images according to prior knowledge of sample datasets.
 Therefore, we deploy a GAN-based viewpoint reconstruction at decoder side.
 Meanwhile, an attempt is made to apply the latent vectors of GAN as SI.
 Previous studies suggest latent codes have contributed to restore original images \cite{chen2016infogan}.
 However, the conventional GAN approaches do not provide an inverse mapping to project an image back into latent space.
-Recent years have witnessed a series of methods to extract latent codes, including gradient descent \cite{creswell2018inverting} and adversarial feature learning \cite{donahue2016adversarial}.
-Despite of these great efforts, they cannot be applied in our task due to lack of tradeoff between SI bitrates and reconstruction quality.
-As depicted in Fig. \ref{a}, we address the above issue with a compact latent code and a bitrate optimization, which are capable of improving reconstruction accuracy with reduced bitrates.
+Recent years have witnessed a series of methods to extract latent code, including gradient descent \cite{creswell2018inverting} and adversarial feature learning \cite{donahue2016adversarial}.
+Despite of these great efforts, they cannot be applied in our task due to the difficulty in establishing correlations between spatio-temporal and inter-view domains and lack of tradeoff between SI bitrates and reconstruction quality.
+As Epipolar Plane Image (EPI) method \cite{wu2018light} can aggregate information across viewpoints, we construct spatio-temporal EPI as input to the framework instead of the direct viewpoint to exploit correlations between spatio-temporal and inter-view domains.
+As depicted in Fig. \ref{a}, we address the bitrate and reconstruction quality trade-off of SI with a compact latent code and a bitrate optimization, which are capable of improving reconstruction accuracy with a reduced bitrates.